The Bankrate promise

 6. Remember to diversify your portfolio

 Keeping your portfolio diversified is one of the most effective ways to ensure long-term performance and stability.
 This is one of the main reasons for the appeal of total-stock market funds, which own tiny pieces of every publicly traded company.
-There are sometimes crises that can affect an entire industry, so investing in every industry helps mitigate that risk.
+Sometimes a crisis can affect an entire industry, so spreading out your money in every industry helps mitigate that risk.

 You can also choose to invest in international funds, bonds, real estate, fixed income funds, and plenty of other types of assets.
 All of these can create a more well-rounded portfolio with lower volatility.

 Yes, you can lose money in mutual funds.
 As the saying goes, “past performance does not guarantee future results.”
 It is precisely for this reason that you should do your research and consider meeting with a financial advisor where appropriate.

 That being said, if you do your due diligence and maintain a well-balanced and diversified portfolio, you can be confident in its potential to grow over time.
 As we can see with the past 100 years of performance of the Dow Jones Industrial Average (DJIA), the index has been on an upward trend throughout its history.
 The longest downturn spanned from about 1966 until 1982.
 While that is a long period of time, the DJIA sharply rebounded, rising consistently for about the next 17 years.

 This illustrates the importance of investing for the long term.
 While you can certainly lose money in a mutual fund, investing in funds with strong historical performance and experienced fund managers will help minimize the risk in the short run and maximize your chances of long-term growth.